 If you make the payment towards your CCJ within the month then your CCJ will be discharged.

 A discharged CCJ will be automatically removed from the public register and you can then apply to have it removed from your credit file.
-You will need to apply for a ‘Certificate of Satisfaction’ from your County Court.
+You will need to apply for a ‘Certificate of Satisfaction’, from your County Court.

-You will need an N443 claim form, which you can download here.
+You will need an N443 claim form, which you can be download here.
 Once the application form is sent and the court has proof of the discharge, the court will have the CCJ removed from the public register and your credit file.
 Before you apply for credit again it is best to wait a little while so the credit agencies can update their details.

 What debt solutions are there in place to help me get out of debt?